cicd-tutorials/cicd-tutorials.net/docs/examples/jenkins/parallel-robot-pipeline/README.md

+---
+description: Tutorial on how to configure a Jenkins pipeline that executes Robot Framework automation tasks with docker agent in parallel stages as well as combines and stores the produced HTML/XML report files.
+---

 # Parallel Robot Framework pipeline

 This directory provides an example of a Jenkins pipeline that executes Robot Framework automation tasks with docker agent in parallel stages as well as combines and stores the produced HTML/XML report files.